Motion for Relief from Judgment with Multiple Convictions

 Michigan’s Top Expungement Attorneys

 If and when you are eligible for an expungement, an experienced attorney with LEWIS & DICKSTEIN, P.L.L.C. can file a Motion to Set Aside Conviction on your behalf.
-To be eligible, you must have no more than one felony and up to two misdemeanors.
-You have the option of moving to set aside the felony conviction, or as an alternative, you can attempt to remove both misdemeanors.
+You must have no more than three felonies to be eligible, but you can have unlimited misdemeanors.
+Under Michigan’s clean slate legislation, you can remove two or three felony convictions and most misdemeanors from your record, depending on the conviction types.

 What makes LEWIS & DICKSTEIN, P.L.L.C. different?

 While most defense lawyers simply file the standard, state forms with the court, and then show up for oral arguments at the court, LEWIS & DICKSTEIN, P.L.L.C. takes a much more effective and proven approach.
-Our team will not only file the necessary forms, but we will take the time to draft a customized and highly persuasive Memorandum in Support of the request for expungement.
+Our team will not only file the necessary forms, but we will take the time to draft a customized and highly persuasive Memorandum in Support of the request for expungement or Motion for Relief from Judgment with Multiple Convictions.
 The Memorandum is like a combination of a sales brochure and a biography.
 Essentially, we will review your life since the conviction and draft a pleading highlighting you in the best possible light.

 The prosecutor or Attorney General’s office may file an objection to your expungement request.
 Objections are most frequently filed in cases involving violence or assault, child abuse, crimes of dishonesty, drug delivery, and domestic abuse.
 With most attorneys, they will do nothing more than address the government’s concerns at the court hearing and hope for the best.
 We take a different approach.
-If an objection is filed in your expungement case, we will take the time to file a formal reply with the court and layout in detail the reasons why the prosecutor’s objection is not compelling or why it should be disregarded.
-We have an unparalleled track record of success in achieving expungements, even on cases where the government objects or complaining witness takes exception to setting aside the conviction.
+Suppose an objection is filed in your expungement case.
+In that case, we will take the time to file a formal reply with the court and lay out why the prosecutor’s objection is not compelling or why the judge should disregard their objection.
+We have an unparalleled track record of success in achieving expungements, even in cases where the government objects or the “victim” takes exception to setting aside the conviction.

 The Defense Team with LEWIS & DICKSTEIN, P.L.L.C. has the experience and expertise to give you the best possible chance of clearing your criminal history.
 We will take the time to hear your story, answer your questions, and expertly guide you through the expungement process.
 Additionally, you will be treated with compassion and respect.